 The Sansaire has a sort of hourglass design that makes it look like a big peppermill.
 This makes it easy to grasp.
 It’s also flat on the bottom, which is a nice feature because you it means you have the option of storing it upright--not something that most circulators offer.
 It’s sleek black color and symmetrical shape make it great looking, but its all-plastic housing gives it a bit of a delicate feel.

 The Sansaire is about half an inch bigger in diameter than the Anova, it’s a little bit taller, and at 4 pounds, it weighs almost twice as much.
-If storage is an issue for you, these are important considerations.
+Thus, it will require a larger storage space than other circulators on our list.

-The interface is simple, with just a power button, a Fahrenheit/Celsius selection, and a temp button that will display the current setpoint when pressed.
+The interface is simple, with just a power button, a Fahrenheit/Celsius selection, and a temp button that will display the current set point when pressed.
 The entire top of the unit is a rotating dial that sets the unit.
-It’s easy to use and has increments of 0.1 degrees, which makes it very sensitive.
-It scrolls very quickly, so you really have to get a feel for it.
+It’s easy to use and has increments of 0.1 degrees, which is very sensitive.
+It scrolls quickly, so you have to get a feel for using it.

 The actual display is on the side of the unit (see the video below).
-This felt a little weird to me--you have to kind of be watching two spots at once to set the unit--but it was nice to be able to see the readout from across the room, which the side display makes possible.
+This is a little weird--you have to kind of be watching two spots at once to set the unit--but it was nice to be able to see the readout from across the room, which the side display makes possible.

 The Sansaire attaches to a cooking vessel with a large metal clip.
 This clip has an adjustable width and is large enough to work on almost any sized pot.

 Water level is where the Sansaire really shines.
-It can run with a water level between 2.75 inches and 6.5 inches, which gives it a total depth of 3.75 inches, more than most other circulators on the market.
+It can run with a water level between 2.75 inches and 6.5 inches, which gives it a total depth range of 3.75 inches, more than most other circulators on the market.
 This may not sound important, but if you’re doing a cook of more than 12 hours, evaporation DOES become a concern.
-However, there are other ways to deal with this (covering the pot, for example), so it’s not a huge plus.
+So it's nice to know that it has a large depth range.